 Your 7-year-old is driving you nuts.
-She refuses to follow the simplest direction – no matter how much you threaten or yell.
-Getting her ready for school is a nightmare, and judging from the notes you’re getting from her teachers, other people can’t control her either.
+She refuses to follow the simplest direction – no matter how much you beg, bargain, and plea.
+Getting her ready for school is a nightmare, and judging from the notes you’re getting from her teachers, other people can’t wrangle her either.
 The school has encouraged you to think about medical intervention.
 The idea of drugging your kid gives you the willies – but you’re equally frightened by your child’s destructive energy.
 Is there another way to help her?

 Tuscon family therapist Howard Glasser thinks so, and many people consider his Nurtured Heart Approach (NHA) a revolutionary new model for helping difficult children.
 In 1999, Glasser and Jennifer Easley co-authored Transforming the Difficult Child: The Nurtured Heart Approach.
 The book is now a best-selling title in the areas of Attention Deficit-Hyperactivity, and Oppositional Defiant Disorder.

 A champion of ADD, ADHD, and ODD children (he was once one of them, he says), Glasser insists that it’s high time our culture ditched what he calls “our dreadful diagnostic epidemic” and focus on what these children have in common: intensity.

 In Glasser’s eyes, this intensity is actually a very valuable gift, one replete with energy, creativity and other special capacities.
 Often, Glasser points out, so-called “difficult” kids are of higher-than-average intelligence.
 They also frequently possess exceptional creative skills and, interestingly, many of them also possess a special ability to focus.
 Not on what you are telling them to do, of course, but on other things, like video games (more on that in a moment).